Meet Our Male Dance Ambassador

-Glasgow-born Iain Mackay, who trained as a Junior Associate of Scottish Ballet before joining the Dance School of Scotland, will support the RAD’s ongoing work in promoting ballet for boys and men.
+Glasgow-born Iain Mackay, who trained as a Junior Associate of Scottish Ballet before joining the Dance School of Scotland, supports the RAD’s ongoing work in promoting ballet – and dance more generally – for boys and men.

-In his capacity as Male Dance Ambassador for RAD, Iain has created choreography to engage boys and men of all ages and abilities with dance.
+In his capacity as Male Dance Ambassador for RAD, Iain debuted choreography to engage boys and men of all ages and abilities with dance.
 This draws on his experience as a dancer, a teacher, and as a father.

 “I quickly realised that if you ask an eight-year-old boy new to ballet to stand like Carlos Acosta (my greatest dance hero) they will stare at you with a glazed look, ask them to stand like the Transformer Optimus Prime and they will know exactly what to do.
 And the result is the same, a strong, well held upper body, grace and strength in abundance; what every male dancer represents.